Vineeth20-05/Movie_review_RNN/README.md

 └── README.md                    # Project documentation

 🧠 About the Model

-The model consists of:
+Neural Network Architecture

-Embedding layer with vocab_size=10,000
+Embedding layer (vocab_size = 10,000)

 SimpleRNN layer

 Dense output layer (Sigmoid)

+Dataset Details

-It was trained on the IMDB movie review dataset where:
+Trained on the IMDB Movie Review Dataset, where:

 Reviews are integer-encoded

 Maximum sequence length = 500

-Binary classification: Positive (1) / Negative (0)
+Task: Binary sentiment classification

+1 → Positive

+0 → Negative

 🔍 Text Preprocessing Steps

-Before predicting sentiment, the input review is processed as follows:
+Before predicting sentiment, the user’s input is preprocessed as follows:

-Convert to lowercase
+1️⃣ Convert Text to Lowercase

-Remove punctuation and special characters
+Ensures uniformity.

+2️⃣ Remove Punctuation & Special Characters

+Keeps only alphanumeric characters and spaces.

-Split into words
+3️⃣ Split Text into Words

+Tokenizes the input sentence.

+4️⃣ Convert Words to Integer Indices

-Replace each word with its integer index using IMDB's official vocabulary
+Maps each word using IMDB’s official word_index.

+5️⃣ Replace Unknown Words

+Words not present in the IMDB vocabulary are replaced by the OOV token (2).

+6️⃣ Add Index Shift (+3)

+IMDB reserves:

+0 → padding

+1 → start token

-Replace unknown words with OOV token = 2
+2 → OOV token

-Add index shift (+3) as required by the IMDB dataset

-Pad the review to a fixed length (500)

-This ensures consistency between training and real-time inference.
+So actual words start from index 3.

+7️⃣ Pad Sequence to Length = 500

+Ensures consistent input dimension for the RNN model.